sergeyklay/sergeyklay.github.io/about.md

 I'm available for [consulting][consulting] as well.

-I love open source, Haskell, Common Lisp Ruby, and live in Emacs on Linux/OS X.
+I love open source, Haskell, Common Lisp, Ruby and live in Emacs on Linux/macOS.

 __About this blog__